 Los Angeles has many attractions to offer for the tourist.
 This area can be overwhelming if you are limited on time and you’re trying to pick the best attractions in Los Angeles to visit.
 However, if you want to experience a slice of Southern California, this is our favorite one day in Los Angeles tour.
 When we have friends and family visiting from outside of California we always take them on this tour because they get to see some of the best tourist sites in the Los Angeles area.
 Obviously, this one day in Los Angeles tour doesn’t include theme parks and museums, but it does include the best places to see in Los Angeles area.
 So, come along with me as we explore the Los Angeles area in one day.

-It is difficult to see everything around Los Angeles in just one day.
+While difficult, I will tell you my favorite way to spend one day in Los Angeles, yes just one day.
 But, if you are limited on time and have only one day to spend in Los Angeles, you can follow my step by step one day in Los Angeles tour.
 This will give you an amazing look at Los Angeles’ best attractions and will immerse you in the California vibe.
 This is the tour we take all our friends and relatives who come to visit us.
 So, put on some comfortable shoes, get in our car and start driving out of Los Angeles first.

 1. Santa Barbara for 3 Hours